-Life pushes and pulls at us, sometimes forcing us down upon our knees nearly defeating us.
-For many, life is one person stepping upon another ad infinitum saying to each other ‘because I was stepped on, I will step upon you’ and so on.
+Life pushes and pulls at us, at times forcing us down on our knees and nearly defeating us.
+For many, life feels like one person stepping upon another ad infinitum saying to each other ‘because I was stepped on, I will step upon you’ and so on.
 There’s no humor there, no joy, certainly no laughter other than the malicious laughter of Ha Ha Ha Now I’m King of the Pile.

 How do we even keep going?
 When the anger runs thin, when the furnaces falter, when the candle flickers?

 I default, ultimately, to humor.
 Perhaps it is what I learned would keep me going.
 In my alone times, my quiet times, I often found myself laughing at the story and looking for the punchline, any punchline, that would uplift.

 Humor uplifts.
 Yet, humor takes practice.
 Learning to smile at our mistakes and the backhands of the world.
 To dance with that crap storm that is life sometimes.
 It takes effort to instill a lightness in our step.
 Our muscles weaken from our burdens.
 And our burdens, as we pass through life, can just seem to get heavier, if we let them.

 Laughter helps lighten the load.
 It’s ok to shrug off those weights.
 It helps shift it.
 It is not to discredit the crushing weight of the world.
 It isn’t a distraction from the deadly darknesses.